Bank dealmakers set for bonus cheer, bond traders not so much

 Bankers’ bonuses remain a lightning rod for industry critics and politicians who say not enough has been done to bring down high pay that encouraged the risk-taking that contributed to the financial crisis.
 Many shareholders, too, say pay needs to come down to help get returns back above the cost of capital.

-U.S. bank JPMorgan paid managing directors on trading desks in London 461,000 pounds ($715,000) on average in 2013, according to Emolument, a website that benchmarks salaries.
-Emolument said bonuses averaged more than 200,000 pounds at Deutsche Bank, UBS, JPMorgan and Credit Suisse investment banks last year.
+U.S. bank JPMorgan (JPM.N) paid managing directors on trading desks in London 461,000 pounds ($715,000) on average in 2013, according to Emolument, a website that benchmarks salaries.
+Emolument said bonuses averaged more than 200,000 pounds at Deutsche Bank (DBKGn.DE), UBS, JPMorgan and Credit Suisse investment banks last year.

 Bonuses for 2014 are expected to broadly reflect performance across business lines and the mixed fortunes for dealmakers and traders in London are expected to be repeated on Wall Street.